greatscottgadgets/greatfet/firmware/README.md

 The common directory contains source code shared by multiple GreatFET firmware projects.

-## Building and Installaing to Flash
+## Building and Installing to Flash

 The firmware is set up for compilation with the GCC toolchain available here: